Interpreting Data

 • Exporting Data

-Use this article as a guide to exporting Optiweigh data for each report on the web portal Introduction The data from any report on the Optiweigh web portal can be exported into csv files.
-Data can only be exported from the Optiweigh web portal ...
+Use this article as a guide to exporting Optiweigh data for each report on the web portal Introduction The data from individual animal reports on the Optiweigh web portal can be exported into CSV files.
+Instructions Web Portal / App Log in to the ...

 • Uploading Yard / VID Files